-In 2000, to celebrate their 35th anniversary, Clevedon Civic Society restored the Lookout, popularly know as the Sugar Lookout, at the start of Poets’ Walk above Marine Lake.
+In 2000, to celebrate their 35th anniversary, Clevedon Civic Society restored the Lookout at the start of Poets’ Walk above Marine Lake.

 The Lookout has had an interesting history but had over time fallen into ruin.
-It was erected circa 1835 by Ferdinand Beeston and was said to have been used by the Finzel family - sugar importers - in the mid 19th century to view the sugar boats coming up the Bristol Channel.
+It was erected circa 1835 by Ferdinand Beeston and was said to have been used by the Finzel family, who owned the Salt House, to enjoy the views over the Bristol Channel.
 Early postcards show the lookout in its completed form and the Lookout has been rebuilt with the walls to their previous height and with castellated tops.

 Julia Elton opening the newly restored Lookout said:

 "Welcome and thanks; I would like to welcome today all who have worked with us to accomplish the restoration of the Lookout; Yansec and its Director Dr. Ted Birker, Ian Edser and his team from North Somerset Council, Blue Skies Clevedon Tourism Group, Clevedon Town Council, John Gent and Michael Hale Stuart Aston M/D - WR Bedford Stone Masonary, Mathew Wooster - Churchill Metalworks.
 A special welcome to Mary Knutt a relative of the Finzel family.